 Once you’ve developed a strategy, tell your audience all about it with posts on your website, blog, and social media.
 Local newspapers are quick to catch-on to community initiatives and will want to share the story – and while this strategy is a great way to support other local businesses, it’s also a wholesome way to get your brand out there!

-We’ve survived the initial impact of COVID-19, but for most business owners the next few months will be the most challenging times that require innovation, transparency, and teamwork.
+We’ve survived the initial impact of COVID-19, but for most business owners the next few month and even years will prove challenging.
+These times require innovation, transparency, and teamwork as well as creativity and tenacity.